Sanjay Jog: Early and personal life

 Jog was born on 24 September 1955 in Nagpur, Maharashtra.
 He was a farmer before started his career as an actor.
 He was married to Neeta Jog in 1979.
 He had two children, including Ranjeet Jog.

 Career

 Jog's first movie Sapla released in 1975 but it didn't do well, so he went back to Nagpur and started farming.
 During a work trip to Mumbai, he got offered a lead role in the Marathi film Zidd, which turned out to be a hit.
 This success led to a flourishing career with around 30 Marathi films and some work in Gujarati films.

 Jog started his Bollywood journey with Apna Ghar and went on to act in films like Jigarwala, Humshakal, Naseebwala, and Beta Ho To Aisa.
 His last film was Beta Ho To Aisa released in 1994.
 Jog also made a mark on TV with his debut in Ramanand Sagar's Ramayan, gaining popularity for his role as Bharat.
-Interestingly, he was initially offered the role of Lakshman but had to decline due to scheduling conflicts, eventually taking on the role of Bharat.